reignstarr/WannaMatch/README.md

 # Wanna Match?

-This is a matching game I made based off of Udacity's Memory Starter Project.
-I forked it and added my images/art, funtionality and made it more my own.
-Basically just click the two pictures that match and do it until you match them all!
-Click the reset button at the top if you want to restart (it will shuffle the cards).
-Each card you click will add on to the move counter.
-I hope you enjoy!
+This is a matching game I created based on Udacity's Memory Starter Project.
+I forked it, added my own images/art, enhanced the functionality, and personalized it.
+Simply click on two matching pictures until all are matched!
+To restart and shuffle the cards, click the reset button at the top.
+Each card you click will increment the move counter.
+Enjoy!

 # Resources Used